 Two types of currents exist in the Black Sea.
 First is the water-driven currents that happen at the surface.
 Second is the newly discovered undersea current which goes through the Bosporus Strait.

 Besides the horizontal currents, there are also vertical currents or “upwelling” but only limited from the water surface down to 200 meters.

 4. Two-Lane Currents

 Double currents occur in the Bosporus Strait and the Kerch Strait.

 This is how they work.

 Less dense and less saline waters from the Black Sea flow on the surface of the Bosporus Strait to the Sea of Marmara.

-Since the waters coming from the Sea of Marmara is more saline and denser, its inflow to the Black Sea takes place under the strait.
+Since the waters coming from the Sea of Marmara are more saline and denser, its inflow to the Black Sea takes place under the strait.

 Due to this phenomenon, scientists discovered the presence of undersea currents along the bottom of the “Hospitable Sea”.